rm-hull/luma.oled/README.rst

 .. image:: https://raw.githubusercontent.com/rm-hull/luma.oled/master/doc/images/mounted_display.jpg
    :alt: mounted

-As well as display drivers for various physical OLED devices, there are emulators that run in real-time (with pygame) and others that can take screenshots, or assemble animated GIFs, as per the examples below (source code for these is available in the `examples <https://github.com/rm-hull/luma.oled/tree/master/examples>`_ directory:
+As well as display drivers for various physical OLED devices, there are emulators that run in real-time (with pygame) and others that can take screenshots, or assemble animated GIFs, as per the examples below (source code for these is available in the `luma.examples <https://github.com/rm-hull/luma.examples>`_ git repository:

 .. image:: https://raw.githubusercontent.com/rm-hull/luma.oled/master/doc/images/clock_anim.gif?raw=true
    :alt: clock